-8. Why is it at forest and not at home?
+8. Why is it in the forest and not at home?

 10. How do they face bad weather?

-Answer: Even today there are some dangers to tigers in the jungle like, the biggest threat is from the hunters who kill them for their skin.
-Lions are also a threat to tigers since they are more powerful than tigers, from forest fire, destruction of trees from humans etc.
+Answer: Even today, there are some dangers to tigers in the jungle.
+The biggest threat is from the hunters who kill them for their skin.
+Lions are also a threat to tigers since they are more powerful than tigers.
+They also face dangers from forest fires, destruction of trees, humans, etc.

 Q6.
 Can human beings also be a threat to animals?
 How?

-Answer: Yes, human beings are also threat to animals.
-Increase in human population has led to destruction of forests.
-This reduces the natural habitat for animal.
-Mainly humans kill animals for their skin example, deer’s are killed for their skin, elephant for their tusks, rhinos for their horns, tigers for their skin, many such.
+Answer: Yes, human beings are also a threat to animals.
+The increase in human population has led to the destruction of forests.
+This reduces the natural habitat for animals.
+Mainly humans kill animals for their skin, for example, deer are killed for their skin, elephants for their tusks, rhinos for their horns, tigers for their skin, etc.